hugomcfonseca/rundeck-executions-management/readme.md

 ```

 ## Configuration file
-The configuration file used by the script must follow JSON format and have, at least, the _token_ key.
+The configuration file must follow JSON format and have, at least, a valid _token_ with write permissions.
 Next, it is presented its format and all available keys:

 ```json
 {